tebl/BE6502-Build-a-65c02-computer/BE6502 Clock/README.md

 | SW2          | 6pin 8.5mm x 8.5mm latching switch    |     1 |
 | J1           | 4p straight pin header **             |     1 |

-\*) HC-series chips have been specified as that is what Ben Eater used in his Build a 6502 computer series, but can also be LS or HCT-series instead so use what you have available.
+\*) HC-series chips have been specified as that is what Ben Eater used in his Build a 6502 computer series, but can also be HCT-series depending on what you have access to.

 \**) You can use a female right-angle pin header and match it directly to the BE6502 SBC with some careful adjustments, but I recommend using some female to female dupont leads instead as the connector is a bit too loose when not mounting boards on a backing plate.